Gabelbombe/paper-transitgateway/README.md

 ### AWS Transit Gateway

 Considering the challenges discussed above, the release of AWS Transit Gateway is an exciting development.
-Utilizing Transit Gateway, you only need to create and manage a single connection, this is called a Transit Gateway Attachment, these exist between the Gateway and each Amazon VPC (or additionally upir On-Premise locations).
+Utilizing Transit Gateway, you only need to create and manage a single connection, this is called a Transit Gateway Attachment, these exist between the Gateway and each Amazon VPC (or additionally in your On-Premise locations).
 The Transit Gateway will maintain its own routing tables, these are separate from the route tables associated with subnets within individual VPCs.

 ![Premature Optimization](assets/gateway-assoc.png)